bitnami/cnab-bundles/wordpress-k8s-rds/README.md

 This [CNAB bundle](https://github.com/deislabs/cnab-spec) bootstraps a MySQL RDS database as well as a [WordPress](https://github.com/bitnami/bitnami-docker-wordpress) deployment on a [Kubernetes](http://kubernetes.io) cluster.

-Under the hood, this package provisions the RDS database by using a Cloud Formation template and deploys Wordpress by relying on the Bitnami [Wordpress Helm chart](https://github.com/helm/charts/tree/master/stable/wordpress).
+Under the hood, this package provisions the RDS database using a Cloud Formation template and deploys WordPress by relying on the Bitnami [WordPress Helm chart](https://github.com/helm/charts/tree/master/stable/wordpress).

 ## Prerequisites

-* AWS account with permissions to provision RDS databases and deploy Cloud Formation stacks.
+* AWS account with permissions to provision RDS databases and deploy Cloud Formation Stacks.
 * Kubernetes 1.4+
 * [Tiller](https://docs.helm.sh/install/#installing-tiller) installed in the Kubernetes cluster